grahamsutton/validator/README.md

 **Chain Methods**

-Use chain methods if you want to perform validations with at most one rule per field.
+You can chain validation methods together if you want to perform validations...

 ```php
 use Validator\Validator;